Bone cancer is a malignant tumour that arises from the cells that make up the bones of the body.

 - a weak bone that breaks (fractures) more easily than normal

-Unfortunately, we still do not have a clear definitive cause for bone cancer, however researchers have identified several factors that increase the risk of developing these tumours.
-However, you’re more at risk of developing it if you:
+As with other cancers, there is no clear definitive cause for bone cancer.
+However, researchers have identified several factors that increase the risk of developing these tumours.
+Therefore, you’re more at risk of developing it if you: